GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy2-sample/README.md

   gcr.io/cloud-spanner-pg-adapter/pgadapter \
   -p my-project -i my-instance \
   -x
+python run_sample.py \
+  --host localhost \
+  --port 5432 \
+  --database my-database
 ```

 ## Creating the Sample Data Model
+The sample data model is created automatically by the sample script.

 The sample data model contains example tables that cover all supported data types the Cloud Spanner
 PostgreSQL dialect.
 It also includes an example for how [interleaved tables](https://cloud.google.com/spanner/docs/reference/postgresql/data-definition-language#extensions_to)
 can be used with SQLAlchemy.
 Interleaved tables is a Cloud Spanner extension of the standard